tomwhartung/edison_node/README.md

 For information pertaining to all programs, see the README for repository containing the arduino versions:

 * edison_arduino repo at https://github.com/tomwhartung/edison_arduino

+See the edison_arduino repo's README for configuration info: what actuators and sensors should be connected to which pins.